 The particular focus of the award will be on those companies that demonstrate:

-The Public Sector award focuses on all entities which are consolidated into the Whole of Government Accounts (“WGA”) up to the reporting period ended 31 March 2021.
+The Public Sector award focuses on all public sector entities, many of which are consolidated into the Whole of Government Accounts (“WGA”), up to the reporting period ended 31 March 2022, which are signed off as audited prior to 21 July 2022.
 These entities are at the heart of public affairs and the provision of public services and effective reporting of the use of taxpayers’ monies is fundamental to our democracy in being able to hold bodies to account for what they do.

 There is no need to self-nominate for this award.
-However, if you wish to highlight your entity, please share it with us together with your reason as to why prior to 30 June 2021.
+However, if you wish to highlight your entity please share it with us together with your reason as to why prior to 30 June 2022.

 Underpinning our assessment of excellence in reporting in the Public Sector is the concept of innovation – entities who lead the way with a fresh approach to meeting the varied needs of their key stakeholders.
 Our award continues to give credit to those making real inroads in adopting these concepts and in driving forward fresh thinking and innovation.
 Transparent and insightful reporting is not necessarily about more information being included but about decluttering existing structures, taking a new and more effective approach to traditional disclosures.